 Florence travel tips with help you heighten you experience in a city rich with history, art, and beauty.

 Florence is the cradle of the renaissance.
-Any city that has appeal to some of the greatest minds in recorded history such as Michelangelo, Ralpheal, and Donatello (no, those are not just turtles in a half shell) shouldn’t be ignored when traveling Italy.
+Any city that has appeal to some of the greatest minds in recorded history such as Michelangelo, Ralpheal, and Donatello (no, those are not just turtles in a half shell) shouldn’t be ignored when backpacking Italy.

 Let’s talk about some Florence travel tips that will heighten your experience when exploring the city that birthed the Renaissance.